-Baltimore Gas & Electric Company (BGE), Potomac Electric Power Company (PEPCO), Southern Maryland Electric Cooperative, Inc. (SMECO), and Allegheny Power provide the County with electricity services.
+Baltimore Gas & Electric Company (BGE), Potomac Electric Power Company (PEPCO), and Southern Maryland Electric Cooperative, Inc. (SMECO) provide the County with electricity services.
 County residents have the option of choosing their electric supplier.
 Natural gas is supplied by Washington Gas or BGE; however, County residents have the option of buying natural gas directly from natural gas suppliers.
-BGE is owned by Exelon Corporation and Exelon is in the process of acquiring PEPCO which would make both entities subsidiaries of Exelon Corporation.
+BGE and PEPCO are both subsidiaries of Exelon Corporation.
 Washington Suburban Sanitary Commission provides the water supply to the entire County and wastewater treatment services for part of the County.
-The District of Columbia Water and Sewer Authority also provides wastewater treatment services for parts of the County.
-Storm drainage for the County is provided by the County Department of Environmental Resources.
+The District of Columbia Waterand Sewer Authority also provides wastewater treatment services for parts of the County.
+Storm drainage for the County is provided by the County Department of the Environment.